 If you know you aren’t a morning person, then, by all means, prepare 90 percent of this slow cooker pot roast the night before: make the spice rub, and peel and cut the vegetables.
 You can even sear the roast, and deglaze the skillet.
 Just make sure you save the deglazing liquid.
 Keep it all in the fridge overnight.
 In the morning all you have to do is put it in the slow cooker.

-HOW LONG TO COOK A POT ROAST?
+HOW LONG TO COOK POT ROAST In the Slow Cooker?

 If you are making this roast on the weekend, when you’re likely to be around, feel free to cook it on high for about four to five hours.
-If you need it to cook all day while you’re at work, set your slow cooker to low, and let it braise until you get home – about eight to 10 hours.
+If you need it to cook all day while you’re at work, set your slow cooker or Crockpot to low, and let it braise until you get home – about eight to 10 hours.

 HOW TO MAKE POT ROAST GRAVY